garylirocks/quickrefs/azure-networking.markdown

 Border gateway protocol (BGP) is the standard routing protocol to exchange routing and information among two or more networks.

 Usually used to advertise on-prem routes to Azure when you're connected through ExpressRoute or S2S VPN.

+- ExpressRoute
+  - You must use BGP to advertise on-prem routes to Azure
+  - You can't create UDR to force traffic to a ExpressRoute gateway
+  - You can use UDR to force traffic from an ExpressRoute gateway to an NVA
+- VPN
+  - You can optionally use BGP
+  - You could create UDR with a next hop type of *Virtual network gateway* (VPN gateway)

+On a route table, you could define whether virtual network gateway route propagation should happen,
+- If it's "Disabled", the on-prem routes won't be propagated to NICs in the subnet.
+- This shouldn't be disabled on the "GatewaySubnet".

 ![BGP](images/azure_bgp.svg)